xtevenx/planet-wars-starterpackage/python_engine/specification.md

     x,y,owner,numShips,growthRate
     ```

   - The second part is the information for the turns.
-The fleets are
+The turns are
     separated by colons and formatted as follows:
       - A turn has multiple values separated by commas:
           - The first `|P|` values are information for the planet states: